 - For a long period of time India and Pakistan dominated the Olympics, with India winning gold in every Olympics from 1928-1956.

 - Several hockey records that still stand were set at the 1932 Olympic field hockey tournament in Los Angeles in 1932.
 The highest score in an international match was scored when India beat the USA 24-1.
 In the same match, Roop Singh scored a record 10 goals in a single match.
 Roop Singh was the younger brother of Dhyan Chand, who is widely regarded as the greatest hockey player ever (Chand also played the same game).

 - Women's hockey was first introduced at the 1980 Moscow Games.

 - Zimbabwe's gold medal winning women's hockey players were each rewarded with an ox when they returned home from the 1980 Games.

 - Olympic field hockey games were first played on artificial turf in Montreal in 1976.

 - At Barcelona in 1992, Andreas Keller won a gold medal as part of the German field hockey team, and became the third generation of his family to win a medal in the event.
 His grandfather, Erwin, earned a silver medal in 1936 and his father, Carsten, a gold in 1972.

-- The best all-time performing hockey players at the Olympic Games is the Indian players Leslie Claudius and Udham Singh with four medals each (3 gold).
-They played in the same teams between 1948–1960.
+- The four best all-time performing field hockey players at the Olympic Games is the male Indian players Leslie Claudius and Udham Singh with four medals each (3 gold, 1 silver), a tally matched by the Netherlands female players Lidewij Welten and Eva de Goede.
 See more on the Greatest Hockey Players at the Olympics.